11 Things Lenders Don’t Want to See on Bank Statements

 If your asset requirement is $12,000, but you can only verify $11,500, the lender will not issue final documents or allow the loan to close.

-11. High Balances Not Proportional to Salary
+11. High Balances Not Proportionate to Your Salary

 An unexplained large balance in a checking, savings, or investment account will be questioned if it seems unrealistic for your salary.